inheritance tax

 Proposed key changes:

-• The value of unused pension funds and pension death benefits will count towards the member’s estate on death, regardless of whether it is a discretionary* or non-discretionary scheme, unless it is being paid to a surviving spouse/civil partner, or to a registered charity.
+• The value of unused pension funds and pension death benefits will count towards the member’s estate on death, unless it is being paid to a surviving spouse/civil partner, or to a registered charity.

 • A new requirement for pension scheme administrators to provide information about the value of any unused pension funds/death benefits within four weeks of being notified of the death.